Guide to the Medical Diagnosis Interpreter

 - Once completed, move on to the next section

 When in need of medical assistance, receiving treatment or in the event of an emergency, getting help is crucial.
 Communicating your current state of health, allergies or pre-existing medical conditions quickly to a medical professional can be a matter of life and death.
 This situation can worsen when travelling and speaking to non-native English speakers.
-Medically trained individuals can provide you with the urgent care you need but who might be struggling to understand what is being explained to them.
+Medically trained individuals can provide you with the urgent care you need, but they might be struggling to understand what is being explained to them.
 To help you in this situation, we created the Medical Diagnosis Interpreter (MDI).

 All vital information is needed to help the medical professional make an informed diagnosis.
 A diagnosis will ultimately help treat the condition, virus or illness.